Cram\'er-type moderate deviation of normal approximation for unbounded exchangeable pairs

-The Berry--Esseen bound \cref{eq:cex2} provides an optimal convergence rate for many applications.
-However, in practice, it may not be easy to check \cref{eq:cex1} in general.
-Alternatively, in Section 2, we prove a new version of \cref{eq:cex2} under the condition (D1), which is a natural generalization of \cref{eq:cex1}.

-While the Berry--Esseen-type bound describes the absolute error for the distribution approximation, the Cram\'er-type moderate deviation reflects the relative error.
+While the $L_1$ bound and Berry--Esseen-type bound describe the absolute error for distributional approximations, the Cram\'er-type moderate deviation reflects the relative error in convergences in distribution.
 More precisely, let $\{Y_n, n \geq 1\}$ be a sequence of random variables that converge to $Y$ in distribution, the Cram\'er-type moderate deviation is